Today I’m featuring a superb photo from Denali National Park taken by Joy Sheehan from A Jaunt With Joy Blog.

 Photo Story: Denali National Park

 I’ll never forget my first solo trip to Denali National Park.
-I had chosen a stunning campsite at Wonder Lake near the base of Mount Denali and set up my tent.
+I had chosen a stunning campsite at Wonder Lake near the base of Mount Denali and set up my large tent.

 The drive into the campsite from the park entrance was nearly 6 hours one way, but the ride to get there was gorgeous!
 Views of incredible fall foliage and snow-capped mountains surrounded us, and the wildlife sightings were plentiful.